Garageio: 2013

 Garageio spent the early part of the year focusing on application development and product design.
 Garageio was the recipient of the Cool Idea!
 Award by Minnesota-based plastic manufacturer Proto Labs which provided gratis prototype casings and a subsequent production run of parts.
 In November 2013, Garageio launched a successful crowd-funding campaign through Fundable raising $30,000 in pre-order sales.

 2014

 Garageio began shipping early in 2014 to its early crowd-funding backers and continued to take orders through its website.
 Garageio released an updated version of the application and announced additional platform integrations such as IFTTT (if this than that), which allows users to create recipes that trigger customized events.
 Garageio IFTTT recipes include events such as if it rains then close my garage or if I leave my house close my garage.
 Garageio increased its manufacturing network and continued to ship throughout North America.

 2015

 Garageio was one of the first recipients of the Alexa Fund, a fund by Amazon.com to support startups on voice control technology.
-As such, Garageio will be one of the first smart home devices that will be controllable with the Amazon Echo.